 Bromley Reform Synagogue – Statement of Safeguarding Principles

-This statement applies to all staff, including paid staff, Board and committee members, volunteers, agency staff, students or anyone working on behalf of Reform Judaism.
+This statement applies to all staff, including paid staff, Board and committee members, members of BRS, visitors, volunteers, agency staff, students or anyone working on behalf of Reform Judaism.

-The purpose of the BRS safeguarding guidance and procedures is to protect all children, young people and vulnerable persons in our care or who receive our services.
+The purpose of the BRS safeguarding guidance and procedures is to protect all children, young people, vulnerable persons and members in our care or who receive our services.

 We believe that no person should ever experience abuse of any kind.
-We have a responsibility to promote the welfare of all children, young people and vulnerable persons to keep them safe.
+We have a responsibility to promote the welfare of all children, young people, vulnerable persons and members to keep them safe.
 We are committed to practice in a way that protects them.

-- The welfare of the child/young person/vulnerable person is paramount.
+- The welfare of the child/young person/vulnerable person/BRS member is paramount.

 - All persons, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have the right to equal protection from all types of harm or abuse.

-- Working in partnership with children, young people, their parents, carers, vulnerable persons and other agencies is essential in promoting everybody’s welfare.
+- Working in partnership with children, young people, their parents, carers, vulnerable persons, members and other agencies is essential in promoting everybody’s welfare.

 - An on-going commitment to providing safe and risk assessed provision for children and young people.